CinnamonHoneyToast/learnings/RishabhNaik/README.md

-This is a simple code that is used to place a marker on map when one clicks on the Map.
+This is a simple code that is used to place a marker on map which one can click and place.

 How to make it work?